-- a) Mixed Team Events: Medal winning 2-person Mixed Teams in Mixed Team events on the 2024 Olympic Games Program will receive DISB credit points according to Table 6 (team points are shown; they will be divided between the two team members. - b) World Championship Team Events.
-Each member of a USA Shooting Team (3-person) team that wins a gold medal in an ISSF or WSPS World Championship team event shall receive 10 points; each member of a USA Team that wins a silver or bronze medal shall receive 5 points.
-This provision shall be retroactive to 1 January 2023. - c) Olympic or Paralympic Quotas.
+Championship team event shall receive 5 points.
+This provision shall be retroactive to 1 January 2023.

+- c) Olympic or Paralympic Quotas.
 An athlete who earns an Olympic Games Quota Place or a Paralympic Games Quota earns 10 additional credit points. - d) World Records.
 Athletes who establish New or Equal World Records will receive additional credit points as follows: - New World Record in an ISSF Olympic individual or mixed team Final or in a WSPS individual event Final: 20 points. - New World Record Junior in an ISSF Olympic individual or mixed team Final or in a WSPS individual event Final: 10 points. - Equal World Record in an ISSF Olympic individual or mixed team Final or in a WSPS individual event Final: 10 points. - Equal World Record Junior in an ISSF Olympic individual or mixed team Final or in a WSPS individual event Final: 5 points - e) Credit points must be earned in official Championship program events where the regular Olympic, Paralympic or World Championship course of fire is followed; place finishes in grand prix, demonstration, badge, or special events are not counted.